 CreateSpace is DEAD.
 Here's what you need to know.

 As all writers know, the process of self-publishing a book is ever-fluctuating and evolving.
-Case in point: CreateSpace, one of the premier print-on-demand (POD) services for self-published authors, recently merged with Amazon’s KDP Print in late 2018.
+Case in point: CreateSpace, one of the premier print-on-demand (POD) services for self-published authors, merged with Amazon’s KDP Print in late 2018.
 As CreateSpace was one of the go-to options for anyone aiming to print a self-published book, the switch left many in the lurch and confused.

 What happened to CreateSpace?

-Okay, so what does this mean for authors?
+What does this mean for authors?

 With this in mind, most authors have reacted to the merge in one of two ways: